 New York University (NYU)

 Here is another university right in the beating heart of New York City.
 If you love city life and love to party then this is the right college for you.
 This university has 18 schools and colleges with a great catalog of courses from the arts to the sciences to the business world.
 This university has excellent programs to make sure you’re on the right path for success.
 NYU may also be the best party school in all of New York City.
 You’ll have a quality education at your fingertips plus an awesome party culture at a school where you can mingle and meet new friends.
 You may even meet that special someone here.
 Who knows?
 Party schools sound a lot less prudish by nature.
 What are you waiting for?
 It’s time to put your thinking cap on, get smart, and party!

 It wouldn’t be right if I didn’t name the school that has helped me so much along the way in my adult life.
 Queens College is a capsule of hope in the free world.
-Even if some of the teachers have obvious political views, they’re as open to a diversity of ideas as much as culture.
+Even if some of the teachers have obvious political views, many are as open to a diversity of ideas as much as culture (though some, not so much).
 It’s where the status quo is challenged and where the future breathes.

 QC use to be a party school, but now it’s more about hitting the books and stuff.
 In 2014, Washington Monthly ranked Queens College as the #2 bang for your buck school in the nation.
 Jerry Seinfeld went to this school once, but never graduated.
 Their most famous graduate is the iconic porn star Ron Jeremy, who received a master’s degree in special education.